KILLERKILLAM/Mahatma/README.md

 # Mahatma
-Various Operations in which Mahatma Gandhi involved
+Various Operations in India in which Mahatma Gandhi involved.